Industry Jargon Explained: Google Manual Actions

 If a website is using “spammy” tactics and/or violating Google’s Webmaster Guidelines, Google’s Penguin algorithm usually detects and penalizes the site accordingly.
 However, in some cases, these sites are not caught by the algorithm, so manual actions must be taken (by an actual person working at Google) in order to maintain quality search results.
 When Google deems a website to be deceptive or manipulative, the site is penalized either by a demotion in search engine rankings, or complete removal from search results.

 How does this affect me?

 If you haven’t checked your SEO lately, your website could potentially be seen by Google as spammy.
 If so, your website may not be ranking as well as it used to be – or perhaps it has disappeared from search results altogether.
-In Google Webmaster Tools, if a manual action has been taken against your site, a message will be sent to alert you of the penalty.
+In Google Search Console (formerly Google Webmaster Tools), if a manual action has been taken against your site, a message will be sent to alert you of the penalty.
 Here are some examples of violations that can lead to a manual action:

 - Unnatural (irrelevant) links to or from your site

 - Thin content with little or no added value for the viewer

 - Pure spam